Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Light-induced Floquet spin density in the normal state

-which describes a family of spin-degenerate parabolas in the $k_x$–$k_y$ plane [see Fig.~\ref{fig_magFSpin}(a) and (c)].
-In the case of CPL ($M = 0$) and for $\delta n = 0$, spin degeneracy occurs along the nodal lines $k_y = \pm k_x$, serving as the asymptotes for these parabolas.
+which describes a family of spin-degenerate parabolas in the $k_x$–$k_y$ plane, see Figs.~\ref{figure3}(a,c).
+When $M(k_A, \phi_A)=0$, as in a $d$-wave altermagnet under CPL, for $\delta n = 0$, the spin degeneracy occurs along the nodal lines $k_y = \pm k_x$, serving as asymptotes for these parabolas.
 By contrast, for a driven $p_x$-wave magnet with $\theta_J = 0$, where the magnetic order is linear in momentum, the degeneracy condition simplifies to

-corresponding to a series of equally spaced vertical lines in momentum space, separated by $\hbar\Omega / \alpha_p$.
-Thus, the spin-degenerate structures in the unconventional magnet are modified by the light-induced Floquet sideband, which reflects the underlying momentum parity and anisotropy of the unconventional magnet.
+corresponding to a series of equally spaced vertical lines in momentum space, separated by $\hbar\Omega / \alpha_p$, see Figs.~\ref{figure3}(b,d).

+We can thus conclude that unconventional magnets under time-periodic drives acquire a Floquet spin-triplet density due to Floquet sidebands, exhibiting properties that can help identify the type of unconventional magnetism.
+We verified that these results are valid for strong $d$-wave altermagnets, see Appendix\,\ref{ApdxB}.